AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Resize cloud disks/Overview.md

     |Method|Limit|Reference|
     |------|-----|---------|
     |Resize a disk online|The instance to which the disk is attached must be in the **Running** \(Running\) state.
+For more information about limits, see documents in the **Reference** column.
 After the disk is resized, the new size takes effect automatically without the need to restart the instance.

 |    -   [Resize disks online for Linux instances](/intl.en-US/Block Storage/Resize cloud disks/Resize disks online for Linux instances.md)
     -   [Resize disks online for Windows instances](/intl.en-US/Block Storage/Resize cloud disks/Resize disks online for Windows instances.md) |
     |Resize a disk offline|The instance to which the disk is attached must be in the **Running** \(Running\) or **Stopped** \(Stopped\) state.
+For more information about limits, see documents in the **Reference** column.
 After the disk is resized, you must restart the instance by using the ECS console or by calling the RebootInstance operation for the new size to take effect.

 |    -   [Resize disks offline for Linux instances](/intl.en-US/Block Storage/Resize cloud disks/Resize disks offline for Linux instances.md)
     -   [Resize disks offline for Windows instances](/intl.en-US/Block Storage/Resize cloud disks/Resize disks offline for Windows instances.md) |

--   Create a new disk, attach the disk to the instance, and then partition and format the disk.
+-   Create a new disk, attach the disk to the ECS instance, and partition and format the disk.
 -   Replace the system disk of the instance and specify a larger size for the new system disk.
 For more information, see [Replace the system disk \(public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace the system disk (public images).md).

 ## Size ranges of resized system disks